andrewd-sysdig/sysdig-vm-importer/README.md

 2. You will need to set the correct REPORT_SCHEDULE_ID for your All Vulnerabilities report you have configured in `04-cronjob.yaml` See [Usage](#usage) section below
 3. You will need to set the correct SYSDIG_REGION_URL to your Sysdig URL in `04-cronjob.yaml`
 4. You will need to set your SYSDIG_SECURE_API_TOKEN in `05-secrets.yaml`
-5. You will need to configure the cron schedule to run 15minutes after your Sysdig Vulnerability Report is due to run in `04-cronjob.yaml`

 ```sh
 kubectl apply -f k8s_manifest/01-namespace.yaml